Microstructure of He II in the presence of boundaries: Conclusions

 \section{Conclusions}

-We have studied the influence of boundaries on the microstructure of He II and obtained two solutions for the wave functions and the dispersion law: the traditional and new ones.
-They correspond to two different orderings of the system.
-The new solution is obtained from a more exact expansion of the interatomic potential.
-At a weak interaction, the ground-state energy is less for the new solution.
-Thus, the boundaries affect strongly the bulk microstructure of the system.
-So, the models with periodic boundary conditions should be reconsidered.
+We have studied the influence of boundaries on the microstructure of He II and obtained two solutions for the wave functions and the dispersion law: the traditional and new ones.\,\,They correspond to two different orderings of the system.\,\,The new solution is obtained from a more exact expansion of the interatomic potential.\,\,At a weak interaction, the ground-state energy is less for the new solution.\,\,Thus, the boundaries affect strongly the bulk microstructure of the system.\,\,So, the models with periodic boundary conditions should be reconsidered.\,\,Their agreement with the experiment may be related to the approximate character of the models and to the human psychology (fitting parameters, the tuning of a model or interrupting the study, when the agreement with the experiment appears, rather than when the model becomes \mbox{exact}).\looseness=1

 Here, we recall the Casimir effect \cite{casimir} caused by the influence of the boundaries, geometry, and topology on the eigenmodes of vacuum of the system (see review \cite{mostep}).